I'll Have Another: Stud career

 J. Paul Reddam stated on June 9 that Big Red Farm paid $10 million for I'll Have Another after he received only two offers from American breeding farms:one for $3 million, the other $2.5 million.
 Reddam thought I'll Have Another stood a better chance of success at stud in Japan, where he would receive higher-quality books of mares than he would have attracted in the U.S. Reddam added that he would like to someday reacquire I'll Have Another, if possible.
 In 2013, his first season in Japan, I'll Have Another covered 152 mares, about 80 percent of whom became pregnant.
 He commanded stud fees of 3.2 million yen, or about $31,000.
+Of the progenies in Japan, his most successfuls are Another Truth, a gelding that won the Antares Stakes in 2019, and Win Marvel who won the Aoi Stakes in 2022 and later the Hanshin Cup in 2023.

 On November 6, 2018, it was announced that I'll Have Another would return to the U.S. for the 2019 breeding season to stand at stud at the Ballena Vista Farm in Ramona, California for a fee of $6,000.

+In March 2024 I'll Have Another retired from stud duty, with Old Friends Equine announcing that he had been donated to their retirement farm in Georgetown, Kentucky by owner J. Paul Reddam.